acgtwentyone/transporte-boa-esperanca/README.md

 ## Contributing

-Thank you for considering contributing to the this project!
+Thank you for considering contributing to this project!
 The contribution guide can be found in the [Contributing guide](CONTRIBUTING.md).

 ## Code of Conduct